Liouville property for groups and conformal dimension: Introduction

-Section 5 contains proofs of statements on Liouville property.
-It starts with a brief review of preliminaries on random walk and electric network theory, bounded harmonic functions and the entropy criterion.
-We then show a direct bound on $\ell^q$-capacity on the Schreier graphs of action of a contracting group $(G, \bim)$ on levels of the tree, which is valid for $q>\cdim(G, \bim)$ and for all symmetric measures which admit a finite moment of order $p>p_c(G, \bim)$, see Proposition \ref{pr:energyestimateforg}, from which estimates on capacity stated in Theorem \ref{th:energies} follow.
-We then give a proof of Liouville property for the finite support case based on traverse counting and $\ell^2$-capacity estimates.
+Section 5 is devoted to random walk, and contains the proof of the main result on the Liouville property.
+It starts with a brief review of preliminaries on random walk and electric network theory, bounded harmonic functions, and the entropy criterion.
+We then show a direct bound on $\ell^q$-capacity on the Schreier graphs of the action of a contracting group $(G, \bim)$ on the levels of the tree, which is valid for $q>\cdim(G, \bim)$ and for all symmetric measures which admit a finite moment of order $p>p_c(G, \bim)$, see Proposition \ref{pr:energyestimateforg}, from which the estimates on capacity stated in Theorem \ref{th:energies} follow.
+We then give a proof of the Liouville property for the finite support case based on traverse counting and $\ell^2$-capacity estimates.
 For the general case under finite $p$-moment, $p>p_c(G, \bim)$, we first apply a geometric argument similar to the proof of Theorem \ref{th:traverses}, then random walk entropy is bounded by contributions from traverses and long jumps separately.
 The former is controlled by $\ell^2$-capacity estimates in the same way as in the finite supported case; and the latter is controlled by $\ell^p$-contraction.

 Section 6 contains several examples of applications of the main theorem.
 The first class of examples are groups generated by automata of \emph{polynomial activity growth}, as defined by S.~Sidki in~\cite{sid:cycl}.
-It was shown in~\cite{nekpilgrimthurston} that limit spaces of all contracting self-similar groups in this class have Ahlfors-regular dimension 1.
+It was shown in~\cite{nekpilgrimthurston} that limit spaces of all contracting self-similar groups in this class have Ahlfors-regular conformal dimension 1.
 Amenability of such groups also follows (as explained in~\cite{nekpilgrimthurston}) from the theory of extensively amenable actions, developed in~\cite{YNS,JMMS:extensive} (the Liouville property for all groups in this class seems to be new even for finitely supported symmetric measures).